Repetitive strain injury

 A repetitive strain injury (RSI) is an injury to part of the musculoskeletal or nervous system caused by repetitive use, vibrations, compression or long periods in a fixed position.
-Other common names include repetitive stress disorders, cumulative trauma disorders (CTDs), and overuse syndrome.
+Other common names include repetitive stress injury, repetitive stress disorders, cumulative trauma disorders, and overuse syndrome.

 Signs and symptoms

 Some examples of symptoms experienced by patients with RSI are aching, pulsing pain, tingling and extremity weakness, initially presenting with intermittent discomfort and then with a higher degree of frequency.